p0rndog/p0rndog/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on working on furthering my learning
 - 🌱 I’m currently learning basic computer technology and programming
-- 🤔 I’m looking for help with
 - 💬 Ask me about anything
 - 📫 How to reach me: pipeafite@students.k12k.com
 - 😄 Pronouns: re/tard